Sc3l3t0n/timeStamp/README.md

 The timeStamp app is currently in the early stages of development and only has a few basic features implemented.
 These include:

+## Version 0.1.0

+The 0.1.0 version of timeStamp includes the following features:

-- new GUI with JavaFX 🎉
+- **New GUI with JavaSwing 🎉**
   - **Task Management:** Add, edit, and delete tasks to keep track of your activities.
   - **Working Stopwatch:** Start and stop a stopwatch to record the duration of your tasks.
-  - **Data Persistence:** Tasks, tags and time entries are saved in a database for future use.
+  - **Data Persistence:** Tasks, tags, and time entries are saved in a database for future use.

+## For the future

 These features are initially planned to be implemented in the course of development:

-- **Task Tracking:** Record tasks and activities, including start and end times, to keep track of how you spend your time.
+- [X] ~**Task Tracking:** Record tasks and activities, including start and end times, to keep track of how you spend your time.~
-- **Project Management:** Organize tasks into projects, allowing you to categorize and manage related activities.
+- [ ] **Project Management:** Organize tasks into projects, allowing you to categorize and manage related activities.
-- **Reports and Statistics:** Generate reports and view statistics to analyze time usage and identify patterns.
+- [ ] **Reports and Statistics:** Generate reports and view statistics to analyze time usage and identify patterns.
-- **User-Friendly Interface:** Enjoy a clean and intuitive user interface for a seamless experience.
+- [ ] **User-Friendly Interface:** Enjoy a clean and intuitive user interface for a seamless experience.

 Please note that the feature list may expand as the project evolves and more functionalities are implemented.

 # Technologies
 The timeStamp app is developed using Java, utilizing its robust object-oriented programming capabilities.
 It may incorporate additional libraries or frameworks to enhance functionality.
-For the user interface, JavaFX is used to create a clean and intuitive GUI.
+For the user interface, JavaSwing is used to create a clean and intuitive GUI.

-Its using [SQLite](https://www.sqlite.org/index.html) for saving data.
+It's using [SQLite](https://www.sqlite.org/index.html) for saving data.

 ## Readme Generation